Viralmaniar/viralmaniar.github.io/_posts/2023-01-08-Understanding DevSecOps Security Test Pyramid.md

   - DevSecOps
 ---

-Happy Weekend and Happy New Year, Readers!
+Happy New Year, readers!

-I hope everyone had a wonderful time off with their family and friends during the holiday season.
+I hope you had a wonderful time off with your loved ones during the holiday season.
+As we begin a new year, let's all strive to make it our best one yet.
+Here's to a great weekend and an even better year ahead!